 The most significant advantage of using AWS CodeDeploy is that it is a service that automatically deploys your application without you worrying about petty administrative tasks.

-It chooses the best deployment process according to the nature and need of your business and deploys it successfully, providing you with unrivaled convenience.
+It chooses the best deployment process according to the nature and needs of your business and deploys it successfully, providing you with unrivaled convenience.

 2. AWS CodeDeploy Ensures As Low Downtime As Possible